 How to find hope.
 I’m not sure about you, but my hope levels have been a little low lately.
 I’m catching glimpses of it every so often.
 But I can never keep my grip on it for very long.
-Proverbs say, “He who has health has hope, and he who has hope has everything”.
+Proverbs says, “He who has health has hope, and he who has hope has everything”.
 When you don’t have hope, you have no energy or motivation for therapy.
-Or for any effort to change your situation.
+Nor do you have the energy to put in the effort needed to change your situation.
 What’s the use in reaching out to meet people?
 You know you’ll be rejected.
 Why bother exercising or cleaning your home or volunteering?
 It won’t really make a difference.
 You know you will always be lonely, depressed, anxious, unemployed, or stuck in the same situation that is making you miserable.
 You don’t want to risk the pain of further disappointment by even trying.

 Unfortunately, this cycle sets up a self-fulfilling prophecy.
-If you have no hope, no belief in therapy or that any action you take will make any difference, then that may well be the outcome.
+If you have no hope, it’s hard to change your outcome.
+This is also true in regard to not believing in therapy or that anything you do will make a difference.
 Change is very difficult.
-It has multiple ups and downs.
+It’s a roller coaster full of good days and bad.
 And it requires motivation and commitment.
-But you are strong.
-You are resilient.
+But, remember that you are strong and resilient.
 And you can find hope.
-You can choose it.
-There are a number of ways you can find hope.
-You just need to be open to it.
+You can choose the perspective of hope each day.
+There are a number of ways you can find hope as long as you are open to it.

 Find Hope in Action

 When you’re in a state of hopelessness, it can be hard to do many things.
 Be kind to yourself and do as much as you know you can do.
-Make your bed.
-Make a meal.
-Talk to a friend.
+Commit to certain habits like making your bed or making one meal a day.
+When you can, try adding something new to your routine.
 Just by doing one thing outside your routine, you can break the sense of powerlessness you have.
 And by partaking in action, you may come to find they do make a difference over time.
 Keep doing the ones that help you cope.
 And then add some more that make you truly happy.
-Overcoming the inertia of helplessness can help you build hope.
+Overcoming the power of helplessness and victimhood can help you build hope.